dialect-map/dialect-map-core/docs/models.md

 ### Static models:
 - `id`: the unique identifier of the data record.
 - `data`: the set of key-value pairs with the record data.

+### Archival models:
+- `id`: the unique identifier of the data record.
+- `data`: the set of key-value pairs with the record data.
+- `archived`: whether the data record has been archived.

 ### Evolving models:
 - `id`: the unique identifier of the data record.